The best running water bottles 2025: stay hydrated as you clock up the miles with our easy-to-carry and convenient picks

 Pocket quite large

-This is especially good for people with smaller hands, and the adjustable strap fits around tightly so you don’t have to actively grip the bottle to carry it.
-The bottle opening is neither narrow nor particularly wide so it shouldn’t be too hard to pour any energy / electrolyte powders down its neck.
+We found that this is especially good for people with smaller hands, and the adjustable strap fits around tightly so you don’t have to actively grip the bottle to carry it.
+The bottle opening is neither narrow nor particularly wide so it shouldn’t be too hard to pour any energy or electrolyte powders down its neck.

 Each of these running bottles was extensively tested on trails, paths and pavements, across a range of different distances and in various climatic conditions, so we could see how sweaty our hands felt after a few miles, and assess their overall ergonomic performance.